YoussifAmin/YoussifAmin.github.io/about.md

 - [Desk-LM](https://github.com/Edge-Learning-Machine/Desk-LM) is a python environment for training machine learning models.
 - [Micro-LM](https://github.com/Edge-Learning-Machine/Micro-LM) is an a plain C inference library for machine learning on edge devices.
 - [Autonomous-Edge-Pipeline](https://github.com/Edge-Learning-Machine/Autonomous-Edge-Pipeline) is a self-learning autonomous edge learning and inferencing pipeline for resource-constrained embedded system.
-- [BNN-Micro] is an inference engine for Binarized Neural Networks on embedded systems: in progress.
+- BNN-Micro is an inference engine for Binarized Neural Networks on embedded systems: **in progress**.

 ### Teaching
 Queen Mary University of London: